 How to Prevent Nurse Burnout

-Here are ten ways to prevent nurse burnout:
+Here are twelve ways to prevent nurse burnout:

-Burnout recovery often starts with taking care of basic physical needs first.
-Simple activities like drinking enough water, spending time in nature, getting enough sleep, stretching or getting some fresh air can do wonders for mental health.
-When all else fails, check in with your body first.
+Burnout recovery often starts with caring for your basic physical needs.
+Simple activities like drinking enough water, spending time in nature, getting enough sleep, or stretching do wonders for mental health.
+When all else fails, check in with your body.

-Self-care is not just about bubble baths and manicures.
-It also includes taking care of one’s emotions and their inner world.
-Some ways to do this include journaling, talking with a friend, or watching a funny or uplifting show.
+Self-care is imperative to nurse burnout prevention.
+Many people equate self-care with bubble baths and manicures.
+While these activities are fun and fulfilling, self-care also means tending to your emotions and inner world.
+Some examples include journaling, talking with a friend, or watching a funny or uplifting show.
 Taking time for emotional self-care can help nurses recharge their batteries, reduce stress, and feel more resilient.

 3. Make the Most of Your Time Off